sanchee16/sanchee16.github.io/_posts/2020-05-23-notes-for-the-fearless-organization.markdown

 - For this to happen, they need to be able to share concerns, questions, mistakes and even half-formed ideas.
 - Psychological safety is the key to performance in today's world.
 Especially in the world of VUCA (Volatility, Uncertainty, Complexity, Ambiguity)
 - Dynamic collaboration between teams is called Teaming.
 It's the art of communicating and coordinating with people across boundaries of all kinds.
 - Project Aristotle by Google mentioned PS as the underpinning for all other criteria for the best performing teams.
+Others being Dependability, Structure and Clarity, Meaning & Impact.

 The Underpinning: